 Ubuntu UK Podcast for the use of their Icecast server

 Euterpia Radio for the use of their Shoutcast server

-Butterflies Radio for relaying the live stream on their own service
+World Wide Indie Radio (formerly Butterflies Radio) for relaying the live stream on their own service